 A Double-Edged Sword

 I was spending $1,000 more per month than I was taking in, but it didn’t register; my investments were appreciating as the stock market recovered.
-I wanted to live within my means, to “live like a normal 25-year-old,” but when I wanted to buy something, I couldn’t tell myself no.
+I wanted to live within my means but when I wanted to buy something, I couldn’t tell myself no.

 Every time I had a hard day at work, I would think, “I could just quit.
 It doesn’t matter.”
-What saved me was my inherent love of writing, and the recognition that quitting would make me an insufferable brat that even I wouldn’t want to live with.
+What saved me was my inherent love of writing, and the recognition that quitting would make me insufferable.

 Hitting (Spiritual) Bottom

 Still, I knew this couldn’t be the point of life.
 I started to study Buddhism, with its emphasis on non-attachment to worldly things.
-I read nonfiction books, which told me that strong relationship bonds, not money, were the best predictor of happiness.
-And I discovered that there is a peculiar emptiness that comes with leaving a snobby boutique loaded down with $1,500 worth of clothes and nowhere to wear them.
+I read books that told me that strong relationship bonds, not money, were the best predictor of happiness.
+And I discovered that there is a peculiar emptiness that comes with leaving a boutique with $1,500 worth of clothes and nowhere to wear them.

 Then, one day, I woke up.
 Literally.

-I was staring at the ceiling in my apartment, remembering the fight I'd had the night before with my friend (something about her offering coke to my straight-edge sister and me complaining about it to a mutual friend).
+I was staring at the ceiling in my apartment, remembering the fight I'd had the night before with my friend.
 She'd stomped out and left me at the club, alone, as the lights came on.
-My heart was still racing from too many uppers, and suddenly I was having a panic attack.
+My heart was racing from too many uppers, and suddenly I was having a panic attack.
 I was sobbing, barely able to breathe.
 I felt hollow.
 Were these real friends?
 Was this real life?
 Money, I realized, had bought me a well-lined, suffocating nest.

 It was my 25th birthday when I realized the rules applied to me too.
 By that I meant the rules of personal finance, like budgets and savings accounts, but also the rules of life, like choosing good friends and treating your body well.
 Money, I had discovered, was not a magic bullet.
 Working hard, a little bit of self-denial and being nice just might be.